Yashraj-Mhase/IT-Support-Ticketing-Infosys-/README.md

 Infosys Springboard Internship 2026

 # Dataset Description : --
-Contents --
+Contents (Key Attributes Only)

-ticket_id – Unique identifier for each support ticket
+Ticket_ID – Unique identifier for each support ticket

-day_of_week – Day when the ticket was raised
+Day_of_Week – Day when the ticket was raised

-company_size – Size category of the customer organization
+Company_Size – Size category of the customer organization

-industry – Industry to which the customer belongs
+Industry – Industry to which the customer belongs

-customer_tier – Customer classification (e.g., premium, standard)
+Customer_Tier – Customer classification (e.g., Premium, Standard)

-region – Geographic region of the customer
+Region – Geographic region of the customer

-past_30d_tickets – Number of tickets raised in the last 30 days
+Past_30D_Tickets – Number of tickets raised in the last 30 days

-product_area – Product or service area related to the issue
+Product_Area – Product or service area related to the issue

-customers_affected – Number of users impacted
+Customers_Affected – Number of users impacted

-downtime_min – Downtime duration in minutes
+Downtime_Min – Downtime duration in minutes

-customer_sentiment – Sentiment level of the customer
+Customer_Sentiment – Sentiment level of the customer

-priority – Priority level of the support ticket
+Priority – Priority level of the support ticket

 # Tool and technlogy used -
 data cleaning - Pyhton , Power Query